nkillcodes/new/replit.md

 ## Overview

-This is a full-stack web application for the ACM CTF (Capture The Flag) Championship 2024.
-It serves as the main landing page and information portal for a cybersecurity competition targeting college students.
-The application provides comprehensive information about the competition including categories, rules, timeline, FAQ, and registration details.
+This is a full-stack web application for the National Level Cybersecurity CTF Competition 2025.
+It serves as the main landing page and information portal for a national cybersecurity competition targeting college students across India.
+The application provides comprehensive information about the two-phase competition (online qualifiers and offline grand finale), categories, rules, timeline, FAQ, prizes worth ₹50,000, and registration details.
 It features a modern cybersecurity-themed design with dark colors, neon accents, and interactive components to create an engaging user experience for potential participants.

 ## User Preferences